MohsenSharifi1991/rl_trading/README.md

 - Policy Gradients (PG) and PGBaseline
 - Advantage Actor-Critic (A2C)

-These algorithms are applied to process and analyze financial data from the 50 most liquid futures contracts from 2011 to 2019, aiming to generate actionable trading signals that can navigate the complexities of various market conditions.
+These algorithms are applied to process and analyze financial data from 2011 to 2019, aiming to generate actionable trading signals that can navigate the complexities of various market conditions.
 ## Methodology

 ### State Space